Attributes - Pieces of information that describe features on a map.

 Attributes include descriptive strings, coded values, discrete numeric values, real numeric values, and object identifiers.

-- The structure or design of the database including relationships, organization, and compositional data.
+Database schema - The structure or design of the database including relationships, organization, and compositional data.

 ArcCatalog is a database schema editor.